stan-dev/design-docs/designs/0018-tuples.md

 easier.

 ## Alternative declaration syntax
-The syntax `tuple(T1,T2,T3)` was considered as an alternative to `(T1,T2,T3)`.
+The syntax `(T1,T2,T3)` was considered as an alternative to `tuple(T1,T2,T3)`.
-This is more verbose, and is not used in Python or OCaml.
+This is is used by Python and OCaml, but is less explicit and may be confusing for users.
+The use of the keyword `tuple` also makes searching programs easier, and aligns with the `array` keyword used in Stan 2.26+.

+This syntax is **not** used for tuple expressions.
+While it could be, this is overly verbose and looks like a function call rather than an expression.

-One advantage to this system is a more natural handling of singleton tuples.
+One advantage to using this for expressions _would_ be more natural handling of singleton tuples.
 Using only parenthesis leads to the issue (also found in e.g. Python) where the expression `(1)` is not a tuple containing an int, but just an integer.
 The tuple expression is `(1,)`.
 This somewhat awkward syntax is also used by Stan,